-- There is no required textbook for this course. - Two recommended Textbooks are: - Joseph Valacich, Christoph Schneider, Information Systems Today: Managing in the Digital World, 9th Edition (VS); - John Gallaugher, Information Systems: A Manager's Guide to Harnessing Technology, v5.0 or newer version(JG). - All other materials will be available online within our modules.
+- There is No Required textbook for this course. - Two recommended Textbooks are: - Joseph Valacich, Christoph Schneider, Information Systems Today: Managing in the Digital World, 7th Edition (VS) or newer version; - John Gallaugher, Information Systems: A Manager's Guide to Harnessing Technology (JG).